EU VAT returns

-To reduce the EU VAT compliance burden, and encourage intra-community free trade, companies are provided for a special exemption on the place of origin rules are provided.
+To reduce the EU VAT compliance burden, and encourage intra-community free trade, companies are provided a special exemption on the place of origin rules.
 If a company sells goods via the internet or catalogue to a foreign customer from within the EU, they must charge their local VAT rate.
 They can then register in the country of their consumers once they start to sell amounts above a set annual threshold.
 You may read more about ecommerce EU VAT sales here.

 - EU VAT compliance